JEAN-LOUIS CHAVE BLANC 1994

 Domaine Jean-Louis Chave

-Located in the north of the Rhône region, the estate includes a 10 hectare vineyard for the production of its red wines; including a plot of very old Les Roucoules vines, another 80-year-old Les Bessards, relatively young vines at Ermite, extremely old at Péléat and Beaumes, and 50-year-old vines at Méal.
-Each of these vineyards produces a wine with slightly different aroma, texture and flavor palettes, but the "sum of the parts" is far more interesting than each cuvée taken individually.
+The Jean Louis Chave estate is the jewel of a centuries-old family.
+Jean Louis Chave is the sixth generation of winemakers in this domain.
+The estate is renowned for its high-quality Hermitage wines.
+Located in the North of the Rhône region, the estate includes a 10-hectare vineyard for the production of its red wines; including a plot of very old vines Les Roucoules, another 80-year-old Les Bessards, relatively young vines at L'Ermite, extremely old at Péléat and Beaumes, and 50-year-old vines at Méal.